microsoft/vscode-docs/docs/datascience/overview.md

 ## What else can you use notebooks for?

-The support for mixing executable code, equations, visualizations, and rich Markdown make notebooks useful for breaking down new concepts in a story telling form.
+The support for mixing executable code, equations, visualizations, and rich Markdown makes notebooks useful for breaking down new concepts in a story telling form.
 This makes notebooks an exceptional tool for educators and students!

 Learn C#, F#, and Powershell with the [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension.